We urgently need food donations – see how you can support us.

 Data subjects

-Slough Foodbank’s data subjects include supporters, employees, volunteers, trustees and beneficiaries.
+Slough Foodbank’s data subjects include: Supporters, employees, volunteers,

 Data processing purposes